Welcome to Gnome Stew!

 Awards and Nominations

-The Stew, and our GMing books, have won and been nominated for a number of RPG industry awards over the years:
+Gnome Stew and the GMing books we’ve produced have won and been nominated for a number of RPG industry awards over the years – many thanks to everyone who has supported the site, the authors, and our work!

 - RPG Site of the Year Award, 2013